FirespriteLtd/website/site/content/careers/_index.md

   body: >-
     We're an ambitious, future facing studio based in the heart of the game development scene in Liverpool, UK.
-We have a strong focus on culture here at Firesprite, built around the core values of being brave, entrepreneurial, professional, inclusive and responsive in our mission to become one of the best and brightest places to work in the games industry.
+We have a strong focus on culture here at Firesprite, built around the core values of being Brave, Entrepreneurial, Professional, Inclusive and Responsive in our mission to become one of the best and brightest places to work in the games industry.
 team:
   show: false